hariprasaad2000/Credit-Risk-predictor/README.md

 - Note: Accuracy is modest because only 3 features are used.
   The model demonstrates that these three variables alone carry significant predictive power for credit risk.

+---

+## Note

+The Streamlit app uses Credit Amount, Age and Duration together for predictions.
+The Colab notebook demonstrates Logistic Regression using Credit Amount alone as a simplified educational example.